JesseZhang0/Interactive-animated-portraits/README.md

-# Image-to-shape-generator
+# Interactive-animated-portraits

+This project consists of multiple parts.

+Part 1:
-This project uses shapes to recreate a target image.
+This code uses shapes to recreate a target image.
 It works by randomly overlaying shapes onto a base image and keeping the one with the lowest difference to the target.

 You can install dependencies with: